williamxyshi/tankagons.io/README.md

 # tankagons.io
 a game worked on by me and masea3439

-Vision:
-2D Sins of a Solar Empire, but with TANK SHIPS!!!
+Vision: 2D Sins of a Solar Empire, but with TANK SHIPS!!!

-Tasks completed:
--Multiplayer support
+Tasks completed: -Multiplayer support -basic body sprites -player disconnecting

 TODO in terms of priority:

--Mouse tracking + hitboxes + shooting
+-Mouse tracking + hitboxes + shooting -classes
--player disconnecting + sprites + classes

 -enemy's + AI

 colonize planets and harvest resources.
 Establish trade relations with other Tanknations.
 Piracy is common.
 Progression system.
 LAN multiplayer.